blue-build/modules/modules/soar/README.md

 The `soar` module installs & integrates the [`soar`](https://github.com/pkgforge/soar) package manager as an alternative to [Homebrew / Linuxbrew](https://brew.sh/).

-[`soar`](https://github.com/pkgforge/soar) is a package manager, which manages the installation of portable & static binaries.
+[`soar`](https://github.com/pkgforge/soar) is a package manager, which manages the installation of portable & static binaries & applications.
-[PkgForge's](https://github.com/pkgforge) `bincache` repo is used by default for the binaries.
+[PkgForge's](https://github.com/pkgforge) `soarpkgs` repo is used by default for the packages.
-Other repos that contain GUI applications are disabled to make `soar` focused on CLI binaries only.
-This is configurable if you wish to have a package manager for GUI applications, see [`Configuration options`](#configuration-options).

-The repositories with prebuilt binaries use the GitHub Container registry as their backend and all their packages are published there.

 Compared to [Homebrew / Linuxbrew](https://brew.sh/):
 - there are no managed dependencies for packages by design (single package = single binary).